azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

 To provision access to the Text Analytics API (which provides sentiment analysis features), you will need to provision a Cognitive Services account.

-1. In the Azure Portal, select +Create a resource, then AI + Cognitive Services, Text Analytics API.
+1. In the [Azure portal](https://portal.azure.com), select +Create a resource, then AI + Cognitive Services, Text Analytics API.

     ![The New Azure Resource menu is shown, after clicking AI + Congnitive Services and then Text Analytics API.](media/image67.png 'New Azure resource AI + Cognitive Services')